 With DeployHQ, you can deploy to your servers in several different ways.
 Most commonly, customers set up automatic deployments to trigger deployments on push to their repository host, deploy manually via the web interface or mobile app, or schedule deployments via either method.

 As well as these methods, we also offer a handy CLI tool, allowing you to run deployments when you want without having to leave your terminal.
+This is particularly useful for developers who prefer command-line workflows or need to integrate deployments into shell scripts.

 Installation